LiveAsynchronousVisualizedArchitecture/simdb/README.md

 db.put("lock free", "is the way to be");
 ```

-Simdb works with arbitrary byte buffers for both keys and values.
+SimDB works with arbitrary byte buffers for both keys and values.
 This example uses a convenience function to make a common case easier.

 ```cpp
 string s = db.get("lock free");